(This story is copyrighted and may not be published in any form by anyone anywhere without the written permission of Sally Blanchard.)

 Now I have been relieved from the restraints of my own rigid daily routines and I savor the liberty.
 My voice and its uttering are more spontaneous and I begin to talk in monosyllables.
 I find myself yelling and even shrieking with delight at even the simplest joy.
 And I take greater delight in many of the previously mundane routines of my life.
 My appetite has increased dramatically and I am far more consumed in the manipulation of my food, delighting in the colors and the pleasurable sensations of using my tongue and teeth to move the different sizes and textures around in my mouth.

 The pleasurable dreams and, well maybe, hallucinations do not concern me as much as the slight changes I am beginning to feel in my physical body.
-There are times when I feel my pulse flutter as my heartbeat quickens to compliment my lighter bones and my warmer body.
+There are times when I feel my pulse flutter as my heartbeat quickens to complement my lighter bones and my warmer body.
 My skin feels prickly as if its thousands of minuscule body hairs are being replaced by something stiffer, yet softer at the same time.
 After eating, I feel my food settling in my esophagus much higher than my stomach as if there was naturally some sort of extended pouch there.

 At night I squat on the high ledge outside my apartment window.
 Am I ready to push out with my legs to soar through the city?
 Yes, most of all, I am convinced that I can fly if I just try.
 The dreams, they are full of flying.
 What exhilaration it is to plummet down leaving the city behind and swooping to the forested hills to glide through the lush valleys.
 I am the grand aviator navigating my own suddenly streamlined body through the maze of trees and vines closely avoiding a collision at every turn and twist.
 And yet, I still wake in the morning and shift my ponderous weight on to my heavy plodding feet.
 The ground seems to be unbearable.
 I need more modification to break away so that flying will be natural.

 My thinking has become extraordinarily clear and inventive instead of being confined to the black and white drabness of words.
-Colorful images and landscapes rush through my awareness becoming more and more the familiar pattern in my mind.
+Colorful images and landscapes rush through my awareness becoming more and more familiar patterns in my mind.
 I prefer to spend my time where I can touch, hear, and smell color rather than just see it.
 Planning anything is futile.
 Whole days pass without any remembrance of the past and no dread of the future.
 My perspective of the world changes constantly but even though this transition is obvious to me, I can barely concentrate long enough to notice.
 I would rather let my mind go simply accepting the ever-increasing delights of my new realities.

 Recently, but I do not know for how long, I have begun to realize that it will be just a matter of time before most, if not all, of my usual abilities, are lost — yet abandoning them for these unfamiliar capacities is euphoric.
 As the transformation continues, it is all I can do to write these notes.
 I doubt that I will be able to continue writing as my hands tremble with fingers so stiff it has become impossible to hold the pen.
 My body quivers as the metamorphosis persists.
 Will I survive?
 I must for the ultimate exhilaration and freedom — no longer just to dream of flying.